dipteshkanojia/academic-kickstart/content/talk/msrintalk/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["talks", "cognate detection", "semantics", "distributional semantics"]
+tags = ["talks", "quality estimation", "machine translation", "adversarial evaluation", "probing systems"]

 # Links (optional).
 url_pdf = ""